pangenome/odgi/docs/rst/commands/odgi_break.rst

 DESCRIPTION
 ===========

-The odgi break(1) command finds cycles in a graph via `breadth-first search (BFS) <https://en.wikipedia.org/wiki/Breadth-first_search>`__ and breaks them, also dropping the graph’s paths.
+The odgi break command finds cycles in a graph via `breadth-first search (BFS) <https://en.wikipedia.org/wiki/Breadth-first_search>`__ and breaks them, also dropping the graph’s paths.